 - ½ cup all-purpose flour

-- ½ cup whole wheat pastry flour don’t use regular whole wheat flour
+- ½ cup whole wheat pastry flour or spelt flour

 - ¼ cup unsweetened natural cocoa powder

-- ¼ cup dark chocolate chips (2 ounces) see recipe note
+- ¼ cup dark chocolate chips or chunks (2 ounces)

-- ¼ cup milk chocolate chips (2 ounces) coarsely chopped
+- ¼ cup milk chocolate chips or chunks (2 ounces)

-- ⅔ cup chopped pecans optional, but highly suggested.
+- ⅔ cup chopped pecans, toasted optional, but highly suggested.
 Toast chopped pecans in the oven at 350 for 8-10 minutes first, then add the cooled nuts to the batter at the end

 Instructions

-- Add the oil, egg, and vanilla, and continue to beat with a hand mixer until creamy, about 2 minutes.
+- Next, add in the oil, egg, and vanilla extract, and continue to mix until everything is incorporated, 1-2 minutes.

-- Scoop a well- rounded tablespoon of the batter onto an un-greased baking sheet lined with parchment paper.
+- Scoop a rounded tablespoon of the batter onto the baking sheet lined with parchment paper.
+Bake until set, 12 minutes.
+Let the cookies cool for 5 minutes, then transfer to a rack to continue to cool.

 Notes